artsy/eigen/docs/getting_started.md

 ### Setting up iOS

-Currently we require developers to use Xcode 12 version (12.5.1).
-You can find all versions of Xcode from [Apple's Developer Portal 🔐](http://developer.apple.com/download/more/).
+Download Xcode version 13.
+You can find all available versions of Xcode at [Apple's Developer Portal 🔐](http://developer.apple.com/download/more/).

+Ask your mentor to add you on the [firebase.console](https://console.firebase.google.com/project/eigen-a7d3b/settings/iam) to be able to release.

 <details><summary>NOTE: After installing Xcode</summary>